 Bradykinesia can be the most disabling symptom of the condition and it refers to slowness of voluntary movements and a lack of normal associated movements.
 Initially it may be misinterpreted as slowing due to aging however it is out of proportion to normal aging.

-Bradykinesia affects all activities of daily living, walking, talking, swallowing and speaking.
+Bradykinesia affects critical aspects of daily living – walking, talking, swallowing and speaking.
 In the eyes and face it presents as a decreased blink rate and a lack of facial expression.
-The term used to describe slowness of thought experienced by people with Parkinson’s is bradyphrenia.

 Bradykinesia is usually unilateral and initially may be confined to the distal muscles of the hand resulting in slow finger tapping and problems with fine motor tasks such as keyboard skills and fastening buttons.
 These difficulties are increased when dual tasking is involved.